 New Brunswick is a beautiful province, which means that thousands of tourists choose to spend their time here throughout the year.
 This has led to the success of the tourism industry, so if you have experience in the hotel and services industry, you may find your dream job here.

 The New Brunswick Occupations In-Demand list gets published annually and in it you will find a list of jobs that are urgently needed in the province.
 In other words, if you have work experience in any one of these jobs, immigration to New Brunswick will be faster and easier because they need you.
-As needs change, the list gets updated, so it is important to keep up to date with what skills are in need in New Brunswick.
-Check if you have any experience in the current Occupations In-Demand list below.
+As needs change, the list gets updated, so it is important to keep up to date with what skills are needed in New Brunswick.

 English and French speakers rejoice!
 New Brunswick is the only official bilingual province of Canada.
 About two-thirds of the population speak English and the remaining third identify as French-speakers.
 So if you are a French speaker with a lower English ability or vice versa, New Brunswick could be ideal for you.